The Horndean to Havant Cycle Route

 - By 2003 the numbers cycling from Horndean to local towns had reduced.
 This was mainly due to heavy traffic and a lack of cycle provision.

-- The sixth form at Horndean had closed with most students attending college in Havant with only an indirect bus service for transport.
+- The sixth form college at Horndean had closed with most students attending college in Havant, with only an indirect bus service for transport.

 - Of the two roads into Havant, the B2148 is narrow with a constant flow of fast traffic and Hulbert Road is a primary link onto the A3(M) from both east and west with several recorded serious accidents involving cyclists.
 Neither road was suitable for cycle lanes;